 The House will be aware that the National Council for Curriculum and Assessment, NCCA, is currently carrying out a review of RSE on foot of a request from my predecessor.
 I have asked the NCCA to consider the committee's report as part of that review.
 The NCCA review involves an examination of the curriculum at both primary and post-primary levels, including an examination of the experience and reality of RSE as delivered in schools and how the RSE curriculum is planned and taught.

-The NCCA review comprises a number of dimensions, namely, a desktop review of recently published research-studies, consultation with individuals and organisations working in this area, and an online survey to gauge the views of students, parents, teachers, etc. The NCCA is also working directly with schools to examine the experience of RSE in the classroom, which is a core part of the review.
+The NCCA review comprises a number of dimensions, namely, a desktop review of recently published research studies, consultation with individuals and organisations working in this area, and an online survey to gauge the views of students, parents, teachers, etc. The NCCA is also working directly with schools to examine the experience of RSE in the classroom, which is a core part of the review.
 The review by the NCCA, which took place between June 2018 and March 2019, addresses the key issues raised in the joint committee report.
-The committee's report has contributed greatly to the evidence gathering process for the NCCA review.
+The committee's report has contributed greatly to the evidence-gathering process for the NCCA review.

-The NCCA is currently engaging in consultation to ensure that the findings and the related draft advice is reflective of the views of students, schools and parents.
+The NCCA is currently engaging in consultation to ensure that the findings and the related draft advice are reflective of the views of students, schools and parents.
 This consultation process is open until 25 October.
 I would encourage people and groups to continue to use that mechanism and the opportunity of consultation to have their views heard.
 I emphasise clearly that no decision has been taken at this stage.
 I repeat, because I am aware from different groups that there are fears around quality and what will be contained in this curriculum, that no decision has been made.
 I am sure that when we are finished this process, whatever decisions are made will be delivered in an appropriate way to students in different classes in the various demographics.

 I expect to receive the NCCA's completed review before the end of the year.
 It is very appropriate that the time is now being taken to carry out a major review of how we educate our young people about relationships and sexuality.
 Issues such as consent, contraception and sexuality need to be taught in a way that not only acknowledges our changing society but also addresses issues that arise in society which indicate a lack of understanding of these areas.
 It is vitally important that our education system prepares our young people for life in an Irish society that values each individual's sexual orientation, respects decisions regarding contraception and understands consent.

 We all recognise that relationship and sexuality education in this country must be fit for purpose and meet the needs of young people today in modern Ireland.
-It is important that topics in social personal and health education, SPHE, and RSE are dealt with in an age-appropriate manner at all levels.
+It is important that topics in social, personal and health education, SPHE, and RSE are dealt with in an age-appropriate manner at all levels.
 There is much uncertainty about what is currently taught in relationships and sexuality education in schools.
 Schools are obliged to teach all elements of the relationships and sexuality education curriculum and no element can be omitted on the grounds of school ethos or characteristic spirit.
 Every student in our schools has a right to access information about sexual health, relationships and sexuality.

 We should acknowledge the commitment of our teachers and recognise their professional expertise in dealing with a difficult topic.
 I acknowledge the extensive resource materials prepared by a number of organisations to support implementation of the curriculum in areas concerning RSE.
-This includes the HSE, the Gay and Lesbian Education Network, GLEN, and the sexual health crisis pregnancy programme.
+This includes the HSE, the Gay and Lesbian Equality Network, GLEN, and the sexual health crisis pregnancy programme.

 There are some excellent resources available to teachers to support them in delivering the RSE curriculum.
 The Talking Relationships, Understanding Sexuality Teaching, TRUST, resource developed by the HSE may be used to supplement RSE at senior cycle.
-This resource focuses on consent through the following topics: loving relationships, intimacy, assertive communication, understanding boundaries, communicating boundaries, without consent, and when sexual assault becomes a reality.
+This resource focuses on consent through the following topics: loving relationships, intimacy, assertive communication, understanding boundaries, communicating boundaries without consent, and when sexual assault becomes a reality.

 The development of the LGBTI+ youth strategy is a key commitment for the Department of Children and Youth Affairs in the programme for Government and also makes a contribution towards the Government's broader commitment to continue to strive for full inclusion of LGBTI+ people in Ireland.
 The Department of Education and Skills is inputting to that process.